State Variables and Constraints in Thermodynamics of Solids and Their Implications: Roles of constraints and equilibrium properties

-A confusing matter that obscurs the thermodynamic nature of the states of solids is that, in almost all cases, structural changes accompanying disorder exhibit hysteresis and yield unavoidable irreversibility.
-In the literature on solids, it is often proclaimed that a plastic-deformation material is a nonequilibrium state because the process of plastic deformation is irreversible.
-However, this statement mistakes the state for the process in a thermodynamic context.
-The free expansion of a gas is an irreversible process, whereas the final state of the gas is an equilibrium state, which can be specified by $V$ and $T$ only.
-In a similar manner, even though a plastic deformation is an irreversible process, if the changing of the applied stress is stopped, the plastic material soon reaches an equilibrium state, which is the subject of this paper.
-Hysteresis in solids arises from structural relaxation, that is, retardation in the atom rearrangement under an external field.
+The presence of hysteresis complicates the distinction between state and process in solids, which obscures the thermodynamic nature of the states of solids.
+There are presently several approaches to study hysteresis from nonequilibrium thermodynamics \cite{Truesdell84,Maugin93,Bertotti05,Jou10}.
+It is correct to treat hysteresis as nonequilibrium phenomena, when the aspect of process of hysteresis is focussed, as noted in \cite{Note-3}.
+However, when the end state of a process is static, we can describe it by equilibrium thermodynamics.
+In the literature, it is often proclaimed that a plastic-deformation material is a nonequilibrium state merely because the process of plastic deformation is irreversible.
+However, this argument mistakes state for process, as already noted in Introduction.
+The free expansion of a gas in a cylinder is an irreversible process, whereas the final state of the gas in this process is an equilibrium state, which can be specified solely by $V$ and $T$.
+In a similar manner, even though a plastic deformation is an irreversible process, if changing of the applied stress is halted, the plastic motion finally ceases.
+The final state must be an equilibrium state, because it is completely specified by the present values of $ \{ \bar{\bf R}_{j} \} $.
+If two samples with exactly the same structures are obtained by different paths of hysteresis, we cannot say which sample is obtained by which path merely by inspecting the present properties of the samples.

+Hysteresis in solids arises from structural relaxation, that is, retardation in atom rearrangements against the change of an external field.
 The relaxation part of the structural change is a spontaneous change and accompanies entropy production.
 Thus, the process is irreversible.
 The amount of entropy production depends on the process.
 This process dependence of the irreversible part of the entropy change $d_{i} S$ is compensated for by the process dependence of the reversible part of entropy $d_{e}S$, recovering the process-independent property of the total entropy of a system, $d S = d_{e} S + d_{i} S$ \cite{Prigogine67}.
-Previously, it was not known how to specify the thermodynamic state of solids and hence they used to recourse to dynamics \cite{Truesdell84}: a history function $\phi(t)$ was used to find the present value $\phi(t')$, where $t<t'$.
-Now that we know how to specify the equilibrium state of a solid, we do not need to know its past history.
-The present properties of a solid are determined solely by the present state, which is specified by the present positions $\{ \bar{\bf R}_{j} \}$.
-This secures the validity of the thermodynamic state for solids: otherwise thermodynamics would break down for solids.